Professional Development

 Working Group Receptions and Meetings are a huge part of the Annual Conference.
 These are some of the best places to network and engage with professionals in highly specialized areas of focus.
 Everyone is welcome and encouraged to sit in on working group meetings of interest to them.
 There’s no better place to meet people who share your same interests.

-A lot of what we planned for attendees this year has an underlying theme of family and community.
-I think this reflects the ongoing challenges that many have faced in what has been a challenging stretch of years.
-Through it all, though, we have witnessed incredible growth within the organic communities of The Wildlife Society, including Women of Wildlife and Out in the Field.
-Join us as we celebrate these communities and others during a unique event inside the Patagonia Baltimore store.
+The Wildlife Society’s strategic plan focuses a lot on building community.
+As we navigate the many challenges facing our profession, we must support one another.
+We have witnessed incredible growth within the organic communities of The Wildlife Society, including Women of Wildlife and Out in the Field.
+Join us as we celebrate these communities and others during various events throughout the week.

 Engaging